-41. a.
-The licensee shall provide to the City Council its Rules for Customers.

-b.
-The licensee shall ensure that all performers are trained in the Rules for Customers before they first perform at the premises.

-c.
-Refresher training shall be provided for performers at least every six months.

-d.
-A written register shall be kept in relation to such training.

-e.
-Copies of the Rules for Customers shall be prominently displayed in the performers' rest room and changing room.

-- f.
-The Rules for Customers shall be prominently displayed: - i. at each bar in the premises; - ii. on each customer table at the premises.
+- 40. a) The licensee shall provide to the City Council the Rules. - b) The licensee shall ensure that all performers are trained in the Rules before they first perform at the premises. - c) Refresher training shall be provided for performers at least every six months. - d) A written register shall be kept in relation to such training. - e) Copies of the Rules shall be prominently displayed in the performers' rest room and changing room. - f) The Rules shall be prominently displayed: - i. at each bar in the premises; - ii. on each customer table at the premises.